nanda03dev/gque/README.md

 2. **Processing Incoming Messages**:
    - The **incoming message worker** consumes messages from the incoming message channel.
-   - The message data is stored in a NoSQL database.
+   - The message data is stored in a GnoSQL database.
    - The message is then passed to the **message producer channel**.

 3. **Producing Messages**: